 Filling Gaps in Floorboards

 If you have gaps in the floorboards that you do not want, see our filling gaps in floorboards project.
 Please remember though, when you varnish or stain the boards afterwards, the joint will come up a slightly different colour than the rest of the floor because its composition is different.

 Using an Edge Sander up to the Skirting Boards

 Keep at it with the large drum sander until you have the main area sanded down to the new wood, there will probably be a few undulations in the boards, which will prevent you getting the big sander into some of the marks, but you can get them with the edge sander later.

 Now use the edge sander to get close to the skirting boards and to remove and dips, crowns, warps, marks or scratches mentioned above.

 Change the paper to 80 grit and repeat the process and finally with the 120 grit.

 These final passes are really to erase the scratch marks made by the first pass with the 40-grit paper.
 When you are happy that the floor is as smooth as you can get it, you are ready to apply the finish coat.

 Hoover the floor completely, then leave for a couple of hours and repeat to ensure that you have removed as much dust as you possibly can.

-For those of you who are in any doubt about how dusty this job can be if you do not use the modern up to date sanders take a look at this photo.
+For those of you who are in any doubt about how dusty this job can be if you do not use the modern up-to-date sanders take a look at the photo below.
 This is a real job done by real people in a real house!!